Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 - Complex Property Division

-- Business & Stock Ownership Valuations
+- Business and Stock Ownership Valuations

 - Asset Tracing

-- Child Custody & Visitation
+- Child Custody and Visitation

 - Child Support

-- Parental Rights & Duties
+- Parental Rights and Duties

 - Spousal Support